 Hyestart has 2 main aims:

-Hyestart’s # 1 aim is to promote the genuine democratization of Armenia and its neighbors, including the rule of law, free and fair elections, and human rights, with a special focus on:
+Hyestart’s # 1 aim is to promote the genuine democratization of Armenia and its neighbors, in particular Turkey, including the rule of law, free and fair elections, and human rights, with a special focus on:

 The rights of ethnic, linguistic, gender, religious, sexual (LGBTI) and other minorities (vulnerable populations);